threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 ## Deploy the Full VM with Terraform

-We now deploy the Full VM with Terraform.
+We now deploy the full VM with Terraform.
 Make sure that you are in the correct folder `terraform/deployment-single-nextcloud` with the main and variables files.

 * Initialize Terraform:
   *  ```